 MILE 4.15 Just after passing the trail’s first road crossing (Hicks Road, mile 3.7), the trail reaches the Floyd Road Trailhead at mile 4.15.
 Floyd Road is a popular alternate starting point for cyclists and runners, and it’s home to Silver Comet Cycles, a bike shop that offers bike repair, gear, rentals, and refreshments.

 MILE 8.7 The trail passes the Carter Road Trailhead at mile 8.7 and then dives through a short concrete tunnel at 9.35 miles.
 A side trail leads to the Sailors Parkway Trailhead at 9.5 miles, offering restrooms, water and concessions.
 The trail climbs over a large metal bridge at 10.4 miles, crossing Old Lost Mountain Road.
-The Silver Comet makes a short, moderately steep climb at 11.1 miles, crossing Atlanta Highway by an elevated bridge.
+The trail makes a short, moderately steep climb at 11.1 miles, crossing Atlanta Highway by an elevated bridge.

 The trail crosses Powder Springs Creek at 12.1 miles before diving through a steep-walled channel of rock at 13.3 miles.
 Just after crossing an engraved granite Silver Comet Trail sign, the trail dips through a short concrete tunnel.

 MILE 20.2 Tara Drummond Memorial Park and the Dallas Trailhead marks the turnaround point of our favorite 40.4 mile roundtrip on the Silver Comet Trail near Atlanta.
-From here, the ride turns to retrace the trail back to the Mavell Road Trailhead, following the outbound ride in reverse.
+From here, the ride turns to retrace the trail back to the Mavell Road trailhead, following the outbound ride in reverse.

 Water availability & trail etiquette